GregoryPauwelsG/CloudToOnPrem/README.md

 1) npm i --save
 2) cds watch

-Add the credentials in the default-env.json for the destination instance, xsuaa instance and connection instance.
+The credentials for the destination instance, xsuaa instance and connection instance need to be added in the default-env.json file.
 ## Learn More

 Learn more at https://cap.cloud.sap/docs/get-started/.